LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 the pack with a ``_pack`` suffix.
 This naming convention helps preventing name conflicts, notably with the pack own objects.
 The file must be available from a declared pack registry (by having the registry loader file loading it).
-The pack name is ideally a valid unquoted atom.
-An example of a registry specification object would be:
+The pack name is preferably a valid unquoted atom.
+An example of a pack specification object would be:

 ::